qingqingqingli/random-post/README.md

 # step 1: start Metro in one terminal
 yarn start

-# step 2: start the application
+# step 2: start the application in another terminal
 react-native run-android
 ```
 If everything is set up correctly, you should see the app running in your Android emulator shortly.
 If you can't get it to work, see the [Troubleshooting](https://reactnative.dev/docs/next/troubleshooting#content) page.